jepalza/FB_OPENCASCADE/README.md

 There is still a lot of work to be done, and I will gradually implement more features.

 --
-The reason for using version OCC7.7 from 2022 on WIN32 is for practical reasons, given that since versions 7.8 there is no longer a Windows installer, and furthermore, there is no longer a project for VC10 and support for X32 has been removed, and I, even in 2026, am still working on x32 and VC10, I can't help it....
+The reason for using version OCC7.7 from 2022 on WIN32 is for practical reasons, given that since versions 7.8 there is no longer a Windows installer, and furthermore, there is no longer a project for VC10 and support for X32 has been removed, and I, even in 2026, am still working on x32 and VC10, I can't avoid it....
 --

 Note: compiled for WIN32 for simplicity.